mwermelinger/kattis-guide/ordered.md

 by an integer, but could be any ordered values.
 In a min-priority queue the lowest value represents the highest priority;
 in a max-priority queue the highest value represents the highest priority.
 Python's module `heapq` implements a min-priority queue with a binary heap.

+Some of these problems may be solved with two priority queues.

 1. [I Can Guess the Data Structure!](https://open.kattis.com/problems/guessthedatastructure) (30 LOC):
    From the observed behaviour of a black-box data structure, infer if